Determining dispersal mechanisms of protoplanetary disks using accretion and wind mass loss rates: The mass loss rate for disks truncated by external photoevaporation

 \section{The mass loss rate for disks truncated by external photoevaporation}

 Efficient external photoevaporation truncates protoplanetary disks when disks are exposed to high external UV radiation long enough.
-For this case, the wind mass loss rate is controlled by viscous spreading; even when disks are already truncated, viscous spreading expands their sizes, and some gas is moved to the region where external photoevaporation is effective.
-The resulting mass loss rate ($\dot{M}_{\rm loss, tru}^{\rm EPE}$) is given as
+For this case, the wind mass loss rate is controlled by viscous spreading if disk accretion is driven by viscosity; even when disks are already truncated, viscous spreading expands their sizes, and some gas is moved to the region where external photoevaporation is effective. \citet{2020MNRAS.497L..40W} already explore this phenomenon in detail.
+We here provide a brief mathematical confirmation.